Jihlava railway station: History

-Jihlava railway station was erected on a slope north of the city center from the ÖNWB's decision, this distant location was then widely criticized by residents and representatives of the town hall.
-The north-east trail runs from Německý Brod (since 1945 Havlíčkův Brod) to Třebíč, from the west is connected the track from Horní Cerekev.
+Jihlava railway station was erected on a slope north of the city centre from the ÖNWB's decision, this distant location was then widely criticized by residents and representatives of the town hall.
+The north-east trail runs from Havlíčkův Brod to Třebíč, from the west is connected the track from Horní Cerekev.
 Even before the start of the construction itself, the variant of the construction of the station under Královský vršek hill on the line to Horní Cerekev and Veselí nad Lužnicí was taken into consideration.
 In October 1887, the second railway station, later named Jihlava-město (Jihlava-City), was opened here.

-In the years 1890-1900, the railway station underwent a major reconstruction and modernization in order to serve the growing volumes of rail transport, freight especially.
+In the years 1890–1900, the railway station underwent a major reconstruction and modernization in order to serve the growing volumes of rail transport, freight especially.
 During the subsequent modifications extending until 1912, a loading ramp, a waterworks, a laundry room, an ice cellar, a reception building, a barracks, a shed with a load, a ramp, a kerosene depot, a coal slide, a coal cellar, a transfer hall, a workshop, a carriage house for 20 locomotives, coal sheds, wood warehouse, stock material, station warehouse, farm sheds, wooden loading ramps, clerical and service residential buildings.

-Since 1908, the electric „malodráha“ (tram line) has been running from the center to the station after a wooden bridge over the Jihlava river has replaced a solid Art Nouveau concrete structure.
+Since 1908, the electric "malodráha" (tram line) has been running from the center to the station after a wooden bridge over the Jihlava river has replaced a solid Art Nouveau concrete structure.
 The timetable was coordinated with departures and arrivals of trains.
 On this occasion, electricity was installed in the building of the station, this tram line was later replaced by trolleybuses.
 As part of the nationalization of private railway companies in the Austro-Hungarian Empire, both railway stations in the city underwent a single administration in 1913.